-Now you’ll see an area that lets you fill in your Siteground nameservers.
+Now you’ll see an area that lets you fill in your Bluehost nameservers.

-You should have received an email from Siteground when you purchased web hosting that tells you want to input here.
+You should have received an email from Bluehost when you purchased web hosting that tells you want to input here.

 Allow up to 24 hours for the change to come into effect.